survivejs/website-cf-assets/README.md

 To run a worker locally, use `vr worker:serve-<worker name>`.

 To publish, use `worker:publish-<worker name>`.
 For this, you have to take care to configure Cloudflare first so that workers are enabled.
+After initial publish, you have to enable the route through the `Triggers` tab related to the worker at Cloudflare UI.

 Once it's running, you'll have something like `https://<worker name>.mynamespace.workers.dev/` available for the worker.